-In 2008, the higher education law was reauthorized, and changes were made to the Title II data collection and reporting requirements.
-The 2008-09 reporting year was the pilot year in which states were asked to implement the changes and the 2009-10 reporting year started full implementation of the new requirements.
-Section 207 of Title II requires institutions to submit annual reports to state agencies on the quality of their teacher preparation programs.
-States are required to collect the information contained in these institutional reports and submit an annual report to the United States Department of Education that reports on the success of teacher preparation programs and describes efforts to improve teacher quality.
+In 2008, the Higher Education Opportunities Act reauthorized the 1965 Higher Education Act to provide resources to colleges and universities and financial assistance to their students.
+The reauthorization also made changes to the Title II data collection and reporting requirements regarding teacher preparation.
+Section 207 of Title II requires institutions to submit annual reports to state agencies on the quality of their teacher preparation programs, and states are required to collect the information contained in these institutional reports and submit an annual report to the U.S. Department of Education (USDOE) on the success of teacher preparation programs and efforts to improve teacher quality.
 These report cards are also intended to inform the public of the status of teacher preparation programs.
 The reporting requirements for Title II impact (1) the sponsors of all teacher preparation programs; (2) the state agencies that certify new teachers for service in public schools; and (3) the U.S. Secretary of Education.

-Institutional and Program Report Cards for 2018-19
+Institutional and Program Report Cards for 2019-20

-Westat, the federal contractor, developed a web-based data entry tool called the Institutional and Program Report Card (IPRC).
-All California teacher preparation institutions that have approved Multiple Subject, Single Subject, and Education Specialist initial credential programs submitted their institutional and program report cards to Westat on or before April 30, 2020, in compliance with federal reporting deadlines set forth in Title II.
+USDOE with the help of the federal contractor, developed a web-based data entry tool called the Institutional and Program Report Card (IPRC).
+All California teacher preparation institutions that have approved Multiple Subject, Single Subject, and Education Specialist initial (i.e., Provisional) credential programs submitted their institutional and program report cards to the federal contractor on or before April 30, 2021, in compliance with federal reporting deadlines set forth in Title II.
 Table 1 below lists the sections and contents that are reported in IPRCs.
 Most of the information from the IPRCs and additional statewide information are presented in the consolidated state report (see Table 2 for sections in the state report).

-Section Content Program Information, Program Requirements (Admissions, Unc requirements, Postgraduate requirements, Supervised Clinical I Enrollment, Teachers Prepared by Subject Area, Teachers Prepa Academic Major, and Program Completers Section II Annual Goals for mathematics, science, special education; Assurances Section III Assessment Pass Rates and Summary Pass Rates Section IV Low-Performing Teacher Preparation Institutions Section V Use of Technology Section VI Teacher Training (General Education and Special Education) Section VII Contextual Information (Optional)
+Section Content Program Information (List of Programs), Program Requirements Section I (Undergraduate requirements, Postgraduate requirements, Supervised Section Clinical Experience), Enrollment and Program Completers, Teachers Prepared (by Subject Area and Academic Major), and Program Completers Section II Program Assurances; Annual Goals for mathematics, science, spe Section II education, and Instruction of Limited English Proficient Students Section III Assessment Pass Rates and Summary Pass Rates Section IV Low-Performing Teacher Preparation Institutions Section V Use of Technology Section VI Teacher Training (General Education and Special Education) Section VII Contextual Information (Optional)